S-PRITHIKA/project/README.md

-Here is your **updated, professional, clean, GitHub-ready README.md** with improved structure, better formatting, sections, and clarity.

----

-# 🌿 Plant Disease Detection Using Deep Learning
+🌿 Plant Disease Detection Using Deep Learning

 This project is an AI-powered **Plant Disease Detection System** that identifies diseases from plant leaf images using a deep learning model.
 It helps **farmers, students, researchers, and gardeners** detect diseases early and take preventive action.

----

-## 🚀 Features
+ 🚀 Features

 ✔ Upload leaf images for **instant disease prediction** ✔ Predicts **disease name + confidence score**